The Arlington County Zoning Ordinance (ACZO) contains the land use regulations for all land in Arlington County.

 - The excavation or mining of soil or other natural resources.

 On May 18, 2013, the Arlington County Board adopted a new format for the Zoning Ordinance that will make it easier to use, understand, and administer.
 No substantive changes were made.
-You can learn more about the process here.
 The new-format Ordinance is effective as of July 1, 2013.
-As a reference, the old-format Zoning Ordinance is available here.
-Should you have any questions regarding the Zoning Ordinance, contact the Arlington County Zoning Office at 703-228-3883.
+If you have questions regarding the Zoning Ordinance, contact the Arlington County Zoning Office at 703-228-3883.

 The ACZO is subject to amendment by the Arlington County Board.
 All amendments to the ACZO can be found on the ACZO amendments page in the Resource Library.